37 mm gun M3: US Marine Corps

-Under the D-series Tables of Organization (TO) from 1 July 1942, the role of AT weapons in Marine Corps service was officially entrusted to 20 mm automatic guns, which were in the regimental weapon company (three platoons) and the battalion weapon company (one platoon).
+Under the D-series Tables of Organization (TO) from 1 July 1942, the role of AT weapons in Marine Corps service was officially entrusted to 20 mm automatic guns, which were in the regimental weapons company (three platoons) and the battalion weapons company (one platoon).
 In practice, units used the World War I-era 37 mm M1916 for training.
 They were equipped with the M3 (four in each platoon) before being sent to the frontline.
 Additionally, a divisional special weapons battalion was equipped with self-propelled 37 mm GMC M6.

 Under the E-series TO from 15 April 1943, self-propelled guns in the divisional special weapons battalion were replaced with eighteen 37 mm towed guns in three batteries of six; an infantry regiment had a weapons company with 12, in three platoons of four.
 The battalion-level AT guns were removed.
 In total, a division possessed 54 pieces.
 The F-series TO from 5 May 1944 removed the special weapons battalion from the divisional organization, resulting in a total of 36 guns per division.
-The subsequent G-series TO reduced regimental weapon companies to two platoons, meaning 24 pieces per division.
+The subsequent G-series TO reduced regimental weapons companies to two platoons, meaning 24 pieces per division.
 Although the G-series TO was only adopted on 4 September 1945, in practice in some divisions this change was introduced early in 1945.